AVC Women's Volleyball Cup

-The AVC Women's Volleyball Nations Cup (previously known as the AVC Women's Challenge Cup), is an annual international volleyball competition in Asia and Oceania contested by the senior women's national teams of the members of Asian Volleyball Confederation (AVC), the sport's continent governing body.
+The AVC Women's Volleyball Cup (previously known as the AVC Women's Challenge Cup, AVC Challenge Cup for Women and AVC Women's Volleyball Nations Cup), is an annual international volleyball competition in Asia and Oceania contested by the senior women's national teams of the members of Asian Volleyball Confederation (AVC), the sport's continent governing body.

 From 2023 to 2024, the winner will qualify for the FIVB Challenger Cup.

-This event should not be confused with the other, more prestigious continental competition for Asian national women's volleyball teams, the Asian Volleyball Championship and Asian Volleyball Cup.
+This event should not be confused with the other, more prestigious continental competition for Asian national women's volleyball teams, the Asian Volleyball Championship and the defunct AVC Cup for Women.

-The four AVC Women's Nations Cup tournaments has been won by two different national teams.
-Vietnam have won thrice while Hong Kong have won once.
+The five AVC Women's Volleyball Cup tournaments have been won by three different national teams.
+Vietnam has won thrice while Hong Kong and South Korea have won once each.

 History

 Originally, the tournament was scheduled to be awarded every two years beginning in 2018.
 This tournament was initially catered to AVC member associations ranked 11th and below or that did not participate in the Asian Women's Volleyball Championship.
 It is set up to serve as a qualifier to the Women's Asian Volleyball Cup, which served as the tournament for the top teams of the AVC.
 The first two editions were due in Hong Kong, China.
 But due to unforeseen reasons, the first edition in 2018 was not held, while the second edition two years later was canceled due to grave concerns over the COVID-19 pandemic.
 The tournament first took place in 2022.
 The champions were Hong Kong, which won their first title at the 2022 edition in a round-robin format.

 From 2023 to 2024, the AVC Challenge Cup has reformed from being held biennially to annually as it serve as a qualifier for the FIVB Challenger Cup.
 In both 2023 and 2024 edition, Vietnam were crowned as the champions, and qualified for 2023 FIVB Challenger Cup and 2024 FIVB Challenger Cup respectively.

 Starting in 2025, the tournament was rebranded and would be known as the AVC Women's Volleyball Nations Cup.
 With the new format of the Nations League and the abolishment of the Challenger Cup, this tournament would be served as an annual competition for teams not participating in the VNL to earn world ranking points to increase their place in the FIVB Senior World Rankings, and possibly qualify to the future editions of the VNL.
 This tournament also served as a direct qualifier for the Asian Women's Volleyball Championship, with the champions earning a spot starting at the 2026 edition.